SignPath

 Error handling

-The following table shows the KSP HRESULT result codes for the different error situations when calling the SignPath REST API.
-Note that the CSP error code has to be retrieved via GetLastError().
+The following table shows the KSP HRESULT result codes for different error situations when calling the SignPath REST API.

 Situation error code (KSP result code or CSP GetLastError() code)